BrandonMFong/chat/notes.md

 * Each socket connection will have their own dedicated thread that polls the `recv` call.
 This allows us to concurrently handle incoming data from multiple correspondents
 * Each socket connection will have an agent representing the remote user on the other end.
 Having an agent seems to be the best way to id a user by the socket connection.
 I view an agent like a lawyer representing a client.
 * I was using while loops to poll events like ui changes, incoming packets, etc. However, I make it efficient.
 The loops would constantly loop without any sort of waiting on an event.
 This made my computer overheat put the cpu usage up to 300% percent.
 To overcome this, I used my BFLock objects to do a wait/release on the loops/events.
 This reduced the cpu usage to 5% lol
+* Encryption is an interesting task.
+After implementating encryption I think I can be proud of this project.
+There are different ways according to gemini: symmetric keys using secure key exchange or ratchet tree.
+I have never heard of ratchet tree.
+Sounds interesting